AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos.md

 variable `enableLinearization` to true (default value is false) and pass it as a preview configuration to the `previewFile` API.

-As described in the section passing, the linearized PDF can be passed as a file URL or file Promise.
+As described in the [Passing file content](#passing-file-content), the linearized PDF can be passed as a file URL or file Promise.

 ### File URL